Leaseholder information and services

 What should I do if my property is damaged as a result of a leak?

 If the leak is from another property (tenanted or leasehold) you should try to ask your neighbour to stop the leak.
-If the leak doesn't stop, or if it is from a communal part of the building, you should contact our repairs contractor, MEARS, by telephone 0800 393994 or by email mfsredbridge.repairscentre@mearsgroup.co.uk.
+If the leak doesn't stop, or if it is from a communal part of the building, you should contact our repairs contractor, MEARS, by phoning 0800 393994 or by email mfsredbridge.repairscentre@mearsgroup.co.uk.
 We will try to contact the resident that lives in the property where the leak is coming from and ask them to stop the leak.
 If we cannot contact the resident, we have the authority to force entry into the property and carry out the work to stop the leak.

 If you don't have contents insurance and you feel that your neighbour is responsible, you can only make a claim against them if you can prove they have been negligent.
 This means that if the leak was an accident or you cannot prove it was the result of negligence then you will not be able to make a claim.